Handshake Student & Alumni User Guide

 - You will receive a confirmation email once your appointment is confirmed by your career coach.
 You will also receive a reminder email on the day of your appointment.

-- Make sure you check your notifications for updates to the status of your appointment.
+- Make sure you check your notifications for updates on the status of your appointment.

 Note: Please add your appointment to your personal calendar or agenda, as students who miss two or more appointments without rescheduling lose career coaching privileges for the semester.
 We require 48 hours advance notice to cancel your appointment to ensure availability to other students needing assistance.